Dallinger/Dallinger/docs/source/dummies_node.rst

                     "in its pending_transmissions".format(self, what)
                 )

-If it's neither `None` nor a specific transmission then the function just gives up and raises an error.
-This means the function is not nearly as flexible as `transmit` (what if you want to receive a nested list of transmissions and Classes of Transmission?), but its also much simpler as a result and no one has ever needed more complex functionality so I think we're ok.
+If it's neither ``None`` nor a specific Transmission then the function just gives up and raises an error.
+This means the function is not nearly as flexible as ``transmit{()`` (what if you want to receive a nested list of ``Transmission``s and subclasses of ``Transmission``?), but it's also much simpler as a result and no one has ever needed more complex functionality so I think we're ok.
 ::

         else:
             raise ValueError("Nodes cannot receive {}".format(what))

-The final thing the function does is extract all the infos from the received transmissions and pass them to the function `update()`.
+The final thing the function does is extract all the Infos from the received Transmissions and pass them to the function ``update()``.
 ::

         self.update([t.info for t in received_transmissions])

-What does `update()` do?
-I'm glad you asked; it's the very next function, and the answer is... pretty much nothing.
-Update basically gives nodes an opportunity to do something automatically as soon as the receive some transmissions.
-It gets send all the infos the node has been sent because it's likely that whatever the node does it going to depend on what its been sent.
-However, because this is probably experiment specific, by default the function just checks that the node hasn't failed as failed nodes definitely should not be updating.
+What does ``update()`` do?
+I'm glad you asked; it's the very next function, and the answer is... pretty much nothing. ``Node.update()`` basically gives Nodes an opportunity to do something automatically as soon as they receive some Transmissions.
+It gets sent all the Infos the Node has been sent because it's likely that whatever the Node does is going to depend on what it's been sent.
+However, because this is probably experiment-specific, by default the function just checks that the Node hasn't failed, as failed Nodes definitely should not be updating.

-But what kinds of updates might we want.
-Well the next couple of functions (and the final functions in the Node class!) offer some ideas.
-The first is `replicate`, it takes whatever info you've been sent and simply makes a copy.
+But what kinds of updates might we want?
+The next couple of functions (and the final functions in the ``Node`` class!) offer some ideas.
+The first is ``replicate:()`` it takes whatever ``Info`` you've been sent and simply makes a copy.
 The key line is this one:
 ::

 		info_out = type(info_in)(origin=self, contents=info_in.contents)

-It basically says make a new info (`info_out`) of the same kind as the info you were sent (`type(info_in)`), you're the node that's making this new info (`origin=self`) and give it the same contents as the info you were sent (`contents=info_in.contents`).
+It basically says make a new ``Info`` (``info_out``) of the same kind as the ``Info`` you were sent (``type(info_in)``), specify that you are the ``Node`` that's making this new ``Info`` (``origin=self``) and give it the same contents as the ``Info`` you were sent (``contents=info_in.contents``).
 We don't need to discuss the rest of the function for now as it won't make sense until we cover Transformations, so maybe make a note of this and return to it later.

-The other pre-packaged kind of update is `mutate()` but this makes even less sense until we cover Transformations and Infos, so let's leave it be for now.
+The other pre-packaged kind of update is ``mutate()`` but this makes even less sense until we cover Transformations and Infos, so let's leave it be for now.

 Kinds of Nodes
 --------------

-Everything covered above concerns the base class Node, however, in many instances you'll want to use something a lot like a node, but with something extra.
-The most obvious example is that you might want a node's `update()` function to actually do something.
-You are free to build your own Nodes on an experiment-by-experiment basis (and we'll see an example of that shortly), but Dallinger also comes pre-packaged with a handful of useful Nodes that we anticipated might be useful.
-To see these you need to open the file nodes.py in the same directory as models.py (Dallinger/dallinger).
+Everything covered above concerns the base class ``Node``.
+However, in many instances you'll want to use something a lot like a ``Node``, but with something extra.
+The most obvious example is that you might want a ``Node``'s ``update()`` function to actually do something.
+You are free to build your own ``Node``s on an experiment-by-experiment basis (and we'll see an example of that shortly), but Dallinger also comes pre-packaged with a handful of useful ``Node`` sub-types that we anticipated might be useful.
+To see these you need to open the file `nodes.py` in the same directory as `models.py` (`Dallinger/dallinger/nodes.py`).
 Let's work through the contents of that file now.

-The first kind of Node is the `Agent`.
-It's code starts aat the following line:
+The first kind of ``Node`` is the ``Agent``.
+Its class definition starts at the following line:
 ::

 	class Agent(Node):

-This means that the following code defines a new class called `Agent` but because the class `Node` is contained in parentheses this also informs the program that Agents inherit the entire contents of the class `Node`.
-This is handy, because in general we only want to change a couple of things about a Node and so by inheriting everything as a baseline we don't have a recreate all the functionality we wanted to keep.
-The next line of code tells Dallinger that when these nodes are put into the database the value in their `type` column should be "agent":
+This means that the following code defines a new class called ``Agent`` but because the class ``Node`` is contained in parentheses, this also informs the program that ``Agent``s `inherit` the entire contents of the class ``Node``.
+This is handy, because in general we only want to change a couple of things about a ``Node`` and so by inheriting everything as a baseline we don't have a recreate all the functionality we wanted to keep.
+The next line of code tells Dallinger that when these ``Node``s are translated into database records, the value in their ``type`` column should be "agent":
 ::

 	__mapper_args__ = {"polymorphic_identity": "agent"}

-This probably looks quite strange unless you are familiar with the details of databases, but you can see some of the same stuff if you look back at the code in models.py where we created the type column in the first place:
+This probably looks quite strange unless you are familiar with the details of databases, but you can see some of the same stuff if you look back at the code in `models.py` where we created the ``type`` column in the first place:
 ::

 	#: A String giving the name of the class.
 Defaults to